yarnpkg/website/en/docs/creating-a-package.md

 ```

 This is going to create a new git repository, put you inside of it, and then
-open up an interactive tool for creating a new yarn project with the following
+open up an interactive form for creating a new yarn project with the following
 questions:

 ```sh